Aryan9901/portfolio-3d/README.md

 - [Installation](#Installation)

 ## Introduction
-This project is an eCommerce Dashboard designed to provide users with a comprehensive view of their online store's performance and customer trends.
-It's built using React.js, TypeScript, and SASS to ensure a robust and scalable solution.
-The dashboard includes interactive data tables and dynamic charts, powered by React-Table and various charting libraries, for visualizing sales trends, product tracking, and user demographics.
-Additionally, there's functionality for managing products, tracking orders, and analyzing revenue distribution.
+This portfolio website features various projects, including an eCommerce Dashboard designed to provide users with a comprehensive view of their online store's performance and customer trends.
+Built using React.js, TypeScript, and SASS, the dashboard includes interactive data tables and dynamic charts for visualizing sales trends, product tracking, and user demographics.
+Additionally, the portfolio includes a guessing game that tests users' intuition with instant feedback and tracking of their attempts.

 ## Features
-- **Responsive Design:** The dashboard is fully responsive, ensuring seamless user experience across devices and screen sizes.
+- **Responsive Design:** Fully responsive layout ensuring seamless user experience across devices and screen sizes.
 - **Interactive Data Tables:** Utilizing React-Table, users can easily browse through and analyze various datasets with sorting, filtering, and pagination functionalities.
 - **Dynamic Charts and Graphs:** Visualize key metrics such as:</br>
  -   👉 Number of users and gender statistics